SEO for Sydney Beauty Salons

 Foundation

-- Claim and complete Google Business Profile
+- Complete Google Business Profile with all services

-- Install Google Analytics 4 and Search Console
+- Set up Google Analytics and Search Console

 Service Pages

-- Add client testimonials to service pages
+- Add client testimonials with photos

 - Add LocalBusiness schema markup

-- Create first 3 suburb landing pages
+- Create first 2-3 suburb landing pages

-Why Beauticians Hire SEO Experts
+Why Beauty Salons Hire SEO Experts

 You're great at what you do — but SEO is a full-time skill.
 While you're serving clients, your competitors are building their online presence.
-The beauty salons winning on Google either spend 10+ hours/week on marketing, or they hire experts.
+The beauty and hair salons winning on Google either spend 10+ hours/week on marketing, or they hire experts.
 Most successful businesses outsource SEO so they can focus on what they do best.
 The ROI math is simple — if SEO brings in even 2-3 extra clients per month, it pays for itself many times over.

 Keyword Research: What Your Customers Search